deepankverma/Machine_based_understanding_audiovisual/README.md

 where `--id 1` refers to the use of CPU, replace it with `0` to use GPU (Requires CUDA to be installed and configured with Tensorflow)

+### RESEARCH
+This code is a part of published paper in journal of [Landscape and Urban Planning](https://www.sciencedirect.com/science/article/pii/S0169204618313835).

 ### Reference Repositories ###

  - https://github.com/ideo/LaughDetection